SemBeacon/specification/README.md

 ### SemBeacon Flags
 The specification provisions 1-byte for flags.
-These flags provide more context to the installation of the beacon so applications scanning for a beacon can decide wether or not they want to retrieve the semantic data for these beacons.
+These flags provide more context to the installation of the beacon so applications scanning for a beacon can decide whether or not they want to retrieve the semantic data for these beacons.

 | **Bit (MSB)**  | **Description** | **Example** |
 |---|---|---|